-(2) An annual A sample of irrigation water supplied from each well or a group of wells if more than one well supplies a field shall be collected and analyzed for nitrate as nitrogen and total Kjeldahl nitrogen at least once every five years, pursuant to Subsection B of 20.6.6.24 NMAC.
+(2) An annual sample of irrigation water supplied from each well or a group of physically connected wells shall be collected and analyzed for nitrate as nitrogen and total Kjeldahl nitrogen, pursuant to Subsection B of 20.6.6.24 NMAC.
+If the results are consistent for the first five years of annual sampling, sampling frequency may be reduced to once every other year.